lad-sapienza/sCMS/README.md

 #### Dtable

-A component to display data in a tabular fashion that accepts as arguments data from your database(s) (see how to link your data to your table here: [Access to your data](#access-to-your-data)).
+A component to display data in a tabular fashion that accepts as arguments data from your database(s) (see how to link your data to your table here: [Access your data](#access-your-data)).
 The data can also be filtered.
 It is built on the React Datatable component, supporting all its graphical configurations (https://primereact.org/datatable).
 An example of these settings is provided below:

 | Field    | Type | Default  | Description                                                              |
 |----------|------|----------|--------------------------------------------------------------------------|